Photographer's Journal, Tips and Tricks

 Moon photography

-Have you tried photographing moon?
+Have you ever tried photographing moon?
 I love shooting moon.
 Moon, with textures, highlights and shadows on its surface, is such an artistic subject to photograph.
-I don’t have an uber long tele-lens, hence I always have to crop a bit to have the moon bigger on the final image.
-I usually shoot moon with my Canon 70-200mm f/2.8L IS that I have already sold (more on that later), but now I have the Fuji XF 55-200mm f/3.5-4.8 R LM OIS lens.
-On Fuji X-T2 body, the lens gives me 300mm on the long end.
+I don’t have an uber long tele-lens, hence I always have to crop to have the moon appear larger on the final image.
+I used to shoot the moon with my Canon 70-200mm f/2.8L IS lens, which I’ve since sold (I’ll share more about that later).
+These days, I use the Fuji XF 55-200mm f/3.5-4.8 R LM OIS lens on my Fuji X-T2 body, giving me a 300mm focal length at the long end.

-Yesterday evening, the Singapore sky was clear and blue.
-The moon was in its day 11, 4 more days before full moon.
-And by 6pm Singapore time, it was already up in the sky, about 40 degree from the horizon.
-I grabbed my Fuji X-T2 and the 55-200mm lens and shot handheld with the image stabiliser on.
-I wanted something in the foreground so not to make it a boring image, so I decided to do a double exposure in camera.
-Nothing much around me to choose from for the foreground, but I saw these plants that I thought could make a nice foreground.
+Yesterday evening, the sky over Singapore was clear and blue.
+The moon was on day 11 of its cycle, just four days shy of full moon.
+By 6pm, it had already risen, positioned about 40 degrees above the horizon.
+I grabbed my Fuji X-T2 with the 55-200mm lens and shot handheld with the lens’ image stabilizer enabled.
+To avoid a dull shot, I decided to add a foreground through a double exposure.
+While there wasn’t much around me to choose from, I noticed some plants that I thought would create a nice contrast for the composition.

-I first shot the moon at f/8 and underexposed it by 1 stop, then I shot the plants at f/4.8, the largest aperture I could get at 200mm for this lens, carefully placing the moon from the first shot among the leaves.
+I first shot the moon at f/8 underexposing it by 1 stop, then I shot the plants at f/4.8, the largest aperture I could get at 200mm for this lens, carefully placing the moon from the first shot amid the leaves.
 Quite pleased with the outcome, not so boring shots of the moon.

 Moon photography by Hendra Lauw